Cold Chisel: 1973–1978: Beginnings

-Cold Chisel originally formed as Orange in Adelaide in 1973 as a heavy metal band by Ted Broniecki on keyboards, Les Kaczmarek on bass guitar, Ian Moss on guitar and vocals, Steve Prestwich on drums and Don Walker on piano.
+Cold Chisel originally formed as Orange in Adelaide in 1973 as a heavy metal band with Ted Broniecki on keyboards, Les Kaczmarek on bass guitar, Ian Moss on guitar and vocals, Steve Prestwich on drums and Don Walker on piano.
 Their early material included cover versions of Free and Deep Purple material.
-Broniecki left by September 1973 and seventeen-year-old singer, Jimmy Barnes – called Jim Barnes during their initial career – joined in December.
+Broniecki left by September 1973 and seventeen-year-old singer Jimmy Barnes – called Jim Barnes during their initial career – joined in December.

-The group changed its name several times before settling on Cold Chisel in 1974 after Walker's song of that title.
+The group changed its name several times, often for every live performance, before choosing “Cold Chisel” after an early Don Walker song of that title, and that name stuck.
 Barnes' relationship with the others was volatile: he often came to blows with Prestwich and left the band several times.
 During these periods Moss would handle vocals until Barnes returned.
 Walker emerged as the group's primary songwriter and spent 1974 in Armidale, completing his studies in quantum mechanics.
 Barnes' older brother, John Swan, was a member of Cold Chisel around this time, providing backing vocals and percussion.
 After several violent incidents, including beating up a roadie, he was fired.
 In mid-1975 Barnes left to join Fraternity as Bon Scott's replacement on lead vocals, alongside Swan on drums and vocals.

 Kaczmarek left Cold Chisel during 1975 and was replaced by Phil Small on bass guitar.
 In November of that year, without Barnes, they recorded their early demos.

 In May 1976 Cold Chisel relocated to Melbourne, but "frustrated by their lack of progress," they moved on to Sydney in early 1977.
 In May 1977, Barnes told his fellow members that he would leave again.
 From July he joined Feather for a few weeks, on co-lead vocals with Swan – they were a Sydney-based hard rock group, which had evolved from Blackfeather.
 A farewell performance for Cold Chisel, with Barnes aboard, went so well that the singer changed his mind and returned.
 In the following month the Warner Music Group signed the group.